Shiz2/onboardingFall18/README.md

 specifications:

 - When there are no todos in the list, the text 'No Todos to complete' should render under 'Current Todos', and the search bar should not appear
 - As soon as a todo has been added, it will appear as an unordered list element under 'Current Todos' along with the search bar.
-Next to the todo should be a button which deletes the todo from the list.
+Next to the todo should be a AppButton which deletes the todo from the list.
 - The search bar updates the filtering whenever its text is changed - if a todo does not contain the text as a substring than it is taken away
 - If there are todos in existence and the search bar does not match any of them, the text 'No results found' should be rendered under 'Current Todos'